rap1ds/pat/README.md

 ### Multiple arguments

+The `caseof` function can take any number of arguments.

 ```js
 var sum = function(a, b, c) { return a + b + c };
 var somethingElse = function() { return "Invalid arguments" };